arturoc/ofxGStreamer/README.md

 ###For Windows (Tested in visual studio 2012, on Windows 7 & 8)

 You need to download GStreamer v1.0.
 To install it under windows use the 1.2.2 packages located [http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/](http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/) any later version from [http://gstreamer.freedesktop.org/data/pkg/windows](http://gstreamer.freedesktop.org/data/pkg/windows) should work but haven't been tested yet.
+It is important to install the complete version when the installer asks, or it won't install some plugins like h264 encoder and decoder, audio input... in general everything in gstreamer bad and ugly won't be installed with the tipical installation mode.

 * [gstreamer-1.0-x86-1.2.2.msi](http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/gstreamer-1.0-x86-1.2.2.msi) installs the necesary libraries for applications to run.